 After the mixture is formed, roll the eggplant into bite-sized meatballs.
 I generally get about 18-20 eggplant meatballs from this recipe.

-After the meatballs are formed, transfer the meatballs in the oven and bake for 30 minutes, flipping them (gently) halfway through.
+After the meatballs are formed, transfer the meatballs to the oven and bake for 30 minutes, flipping them (gently) halfway through.
 Once a golden crust has formed these meatballs are all done and ready for you to enjoy!

 How to serve eggplant meatballs